madeirasquared/shanti-mathias/ideas.md

 _fermentation_

 What should I do to make better water kefir?
-Could I make a stronger natural dye by fermenting walnuts?
+What do I need to learn about natural dye fermentation in order to start dyeing stuff?

 _reading_